 As liposuction is one of the most prevalent cosmetic procedures in existence, it has accumulated a number of urban legends and fabrications associated with it.
 “One of the myths of liposuction is that if you gain weight the fat will come back in a different area, but not in the area that was suctioned,” says Dadvand, “this simply isn’t true.
 If someone gains weight after liposuction, they will gain fat in areas that weren’t suctioned, but they’ll certainly gain fat in the area that was suctioned too.”

 This idea comes from the fact that our bodies have a limited number of lipocytes, cells that store fat.
 However, while liposuction removes some lipocytes, there is currently no way to remove all of these fat storing cells without causing severe deformity.

 “These cells have the ability to expand when we gain weight and shrink when we lose weight,” says Dadvand, “so even after having an area liposuctioned, there are less fat cells in that area after the procedure, the remaining fat cells have the ability to expand with weight gain.”

 Some see liposuction as an easy weight loss solution that can replace exercise, but by and large they are mistaken.
 “The most important thing to know is that liposuction is a fantastic tool to contour the body but should not be looked at as a weight loss tool,” says Dadvand.
 Multiple studies have shown that over the years following liposuction, only patients that made changes to diet and exercise were able to keep the weight off.

-It is also important to note that a study published in the journal Metabolism: Clinical and Experimental shows that liposuction in the abdomen area does not significantly affect the chances of developing higher blood pressure, abnormal cholesterol, or diabetes.
+It is also important to note that a study published in the British Medical Journal shows that liposuction in the abdomen area does not significantly affect the chances of developing higher blood pressure, abnormal cholesterol, or diabetes.